-Whale watching season runs from mid May until late November.
+Whale watching season runs from mid May until early November.

-Operating the fastest commercial vessel in Sydney, Ocean Extreme are able to get you to the whales quicker than ever before.
-The completely open design of our vessel, along with its low position in the water, offers the only unparalleled, unobstructed and up close viewing experience.
+Operating the fastest commercial vessels in Sydney, Ocean Extreme is able to get you to the whales quicker than ever before.
+The open design of our vessels, along with their low position in the water, offers an unparalleled, unobstructed and up close viewing experience.
 Ocean Extreme promotes responsible & respectful whale watching.

 We are so confident of finding whales on every tour that we GUARANTEE it.
 If whales are not spotted on your adventure then come out again for FREE.*

 Some good land based whale watching locations include: North head, Long Reef, Vaucluse, Cape Solander.
 At different times of the year the whales track different distances off the coast.
 To see the whales up close you will need to go out on a boat.
 We head anywhere from 1km to 20km offshore depending on the migratory route of the whales at that point of the season.

-As we use the fastest vessel in Sydney we can get to and from the whales quicker than all the other boats.
-Therefore our tours don’t need to go as long.
-The tour time is 2 hours if boarding at Circular Quay or 1.5 hours if departing Manly Wharf.
+Ocean Extreme uses the fastest vessels in town, so we can get you to and from the whales quicker than any other boat.
+Thus, our tours don’t last as long.
+A tour can take about 2 hours if we board at Circular Quay and about 1.5 hours if we depart from Manly Wharf.

 Whale watching can be bad for whales if the skipper of the boat isn’t responsible or doesn’t know the correct rules for driving around whales.
-We have been operating whale watching tours for over 14 years and always show upmost care.
+We have been operating tours for over 14 years and always show upmost care.
 We are required to keep our distance from the whales (100m) and it is up to the whales if the decide to approach our boat.
-Humpbacks are naturally very curious and they do often approach us however we cannot force this interaction.
+Humpback whales are naturally very curious and they do often approach us however we cannot force this interaction.

-It is predominantly humpbacks that we see off Sydney and generally in New South Wales.
-Very occasionally we will spot Minke Whales, Southern Right Whales, pilot whales, killer whales and one Blue whale was spotted in 2015.
+It is predominantly humpback whales that we see off Sydney and generally in New South Wales.
+Very occasionally we will spot minke whales, southern right whales, pilot whales, killer whales and one blue whale was spotted in 2015.